 In line with the MAP levels, the simulated total evaporation (sum of plant transpiration, bare-soil evaporation and interception loss) of the RE-based LPJ-GUESS model showed a strong north-south gradient across the entire region, when averaged over the period 1980-2022 (Figure 6a).
 Evaporation values ranged from 100 mm/y in the north to 960 mm/y in the southern parts.
 The updated model matched the GLEAM total evaporation dataproduct relatively well: the average difference between the model and GLEAM over all gridcells was -6.2 mm/year, with a spatial standard deviation of 93.7 mm/year (Figure 6b, Figure 7a).
 The strongest underestimations by the model were found near water bodies (e.g. along the Senegalese coastline) as the GLEAM total evaporation also includes open water evaporation.
-The evaluation also showed strong spatial gradients, as the model output tended to be lower than GLEAM evaporation in the northern and western parts, while being higher in the southern parts and east of 15°E (Figure 6b).
-The correlations between our model and GLEAM over 1980-2022 were overall positive, with a few negative correlations in the eastern and western parts of the region.
+The evaluation also showed strong spatial gradients, as the model output tended to lower than GLEAM evaporation in the northern and western parts, while being higher in the southern parts and east of 15°E (Figure 6b).
+The correlation between our model and GLEAM over 1980-2022 was overall positive, with a few negative correlations in the eastern and western parts of the region.
 The average correlation was 0.34 with a standard deviation of 0.26 (Figure 6c, Figure 7b).
-The performance of the evaporation simulated by the default model was very close to that of the updated model version, showing nearly identical model-GLEAM differences and correlations (Figure 7a.b).
+The performance of the evaporation simulated by the default model was very close to that of the updated model version, showing nearly identical model-GLEAM differences and correlations (Figure 7a,b).
 Similar to the total evaporation, averages of yearly simulated plant transpiration also followed a strong north-south gradient across the region, with values ranging from 32 mm/y to 880 mm/year (Figure 8a).
 Our RE-based model tended to simulate higher transpiration rates than GLEAM, especially in the eastern parts of the region, with a spatially averaged value of 48 mm/y and a spatial standard deviation of 71 mm/y (Figure 8b, Figure 7c).
 The new model version performed better than the default version, as the latter simulated transpiration rates that were 108±61 mm/y higher than GLEAM (Figure 7c).
-The correlations between either model version and the GLEAM transpiration time-series over 1980-2022 were overall positive, but low on average (R=0.25 for both models) because there are also several gridcells that showed an anticorrelation, e.g. in the western parts of the region (Figure 8c).
-This spatial pattern of correlations was similar to that of the total evaporation (Figure 480 8c, Figure 7d).
+The correlations between either model version and the GLEAM transpiration time-series over 1980-2022 were overall positive, but low on average (R=0.25 for both models) due to a large spatial variability in the correlation, similar to the spatial pattern of correlations of the total evaporation (Figure 8c, Figure 7d).